JoshSJKim/ES6/README.md

 - The most confusing part of destructuring is that it doesn't need to specify the object in the function.
   - Once the function is called with the object as its parameter, it will look through the object with the properties specified in the function.

+## NOTE TO SELF

+- The biggest challenge in understanding JavaScript at the moment is "What to use in which situation"
+- I am intaking a flood of information but as for its application, I have no clue.
+- It seems fine when I am going through the modules because the context is provided for me.
+- Except when I get to challenges and I have no clue as to where to even begin.
+- I need to expose myself to practical challenges and practices in terms of using JavaScript

 ### Create strings using template literals (requires further understanding)

 INSTRUCTIONS